oupala/apaxy/README.md

 ##Apaxy themes

-Apaxy comes with a pretty good looking theme, but if you'd like to edit it to suit your own style that's easy enough.

-Look in the `/theme` folder and you'll find the following files:
+If you'd like to alter the default Apaxy theme, look in the `/theme` folder and you'll find the following files:

 * `header.html`
 * `footer.html`
 * `style.css`

-Go nuts.
-Sadly not much can be done to alter the `<table>` structure.
+Edit these as you would any other HTML or CSS file.

 Adding your own icons is a little more involved.
-You'll need to edit the `.htaccess` file in your main directory.
+You'll need to edit the main Apaxy `.htaccess` file.
 Look for the following as an example:

-    AddIcon /{your_folder}/theme/icons/gif.png .gif
+    AddIcon /{FOLDERNAME}/theme/icons/gif.png .gif

-The above rule will assign an icon named `gif.png` from the directory `/{your_folder}/theme/icons/` to any file with the `.gif` extension.
+The above rule will assign an icon named `gif.png` from the directory `/{FOLDERNAME}/theme/icons/` to any file with the `.gif` extension.

+This URL path is relative to your site's root.

 ##Mime Types